josephlewis42/fts-book/3 The Table.md

 Implementation Methods
 ----------------------

+Fortunately, Python has built-in support for SQLIte on all of it's platforms that run the C built interpreter, so including it is a non-issue, as any user that has a standard distribution installed will be able to run the software.

+Because I added primary key constraints and indexing to the example database, speed should be fast, even if the whole thing isn't pulled in to memory by the SQLite runtime.

 The following methods are used to create the main class that houses the database.
 All actual code has been cut out leaving just parameters and the word "self", which is included in all class methods in Python.
 Extra notes are below